 Youth Attendance requirements

-A-School participants must be registered Boy Scouts, varsity Scouts, or Venturers.
+A-School participants must be registered Scouts or Venturers.
 Participants must be at least 13 years of age on or before date of arrival.
 Participants must be 15 years old in order to earn BSA Lifeguard certification.
 Participants must complete the BSA swimmers test.